zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     > **Note**: If you have multiple Azure subscriptions, and the account you are using for this hands-on lab is not your default account, you may need to run `az account list --output table` at the Azure Cloud Shell prompt to output a list of your subscriptions, then copy the Subscription Id of the account you are using for this lab, and then run `az account set --subscription <your-subscription-id>` to set the appropriate account for the Azure CLI commands.

-7. Within the output of the command above, locate and copy the value of the `ipAddress` property within the `publicIpAddresses` object.
+7. Within the output of the command above, locate and copy the value of the `ipAddress` property within the `publicIPAddresses` object.
 Paste the value into a text editor, such as Notepad.exe, for later reference.

     ![The output from the az vm list-ip-addresses command is displayed in the Cloud Shell, and the publicIpAddress for the SqlServer2008 VM is highlighted.](media/cloud-shell-az-vm-list-ip-addresses.png "Azure Cloud Shell")